orstavik/JoiComponents/book/chapter3_lifecycle/Pattern_Slottables.md

 for attribute-race-conditions such as: what if the user directly specifies a `slot` attribute?
 What if the user specifies both a different `slot` and a custom attribute?

+## `SlottableMixin` vs `SlotchangeMixin`

+If you don't have access to `this.shadowRoot` in your custom element, then you should use `SlottableMixin`.
+If you update the shadowDOM in such a way that reactions to internal slot-mutations might occur, or if you need to react to unassignable slotchange events, then you should use `SlottableMixin`.
+If you only wish to use one, use `SlottableMixin`.

+If you don't alter the shadowDOM so to encounter issue 1 and 2 with internal slot-mutations, and you do not wan't to react to unassignable slotchange events, then you can use `SlotchangeMixin`.

 ### OLD: Alternative intro
 Our custom element can react to lots of events.
 It can react to being constructed, changes to one of its attributes, to being connected and disconnected,